 Doug Essenberg, PT, Cert.
 MDT

-Doug believes strongly in the benefits of an active lifestyle.
-He loves backpacking, canoeing, camping, running, golfing, and playing hockey.
+Doug enjoys the benefits of an active lifestyle: He loves backpacking, canoeing, camping, running, golfing, and playing hockey.
 Married to Michelle, they are proud parents of two daughters, Ellie and Cecelia.

 Adam Beadenkopf, PT, OCS, Cert.
 MDT